 When planning you’re meeting, take the following into account when thinking about a location:

-- Is the space large enough to accomodate the number of people invited?
+- Is the space large enough to accommodate the number of people invited?

 - Does the space come equipped with the props you need?
 For example, if you’re hosting a brainstorming session you’ll need items like a whiteboard, post-its, and pens.